Must-Know Tips for Converting a Tub to a Shower

-Fast-paced, modern living almost demands having a shower unit, but when space is at a premium, how can you squeeze one in?
-Try these ideas for converting the tub to a shower for a more functional bathroom.
+Modern living often demands having a shower unit, but when space is at a premium, it can be challenging to squeeze one in.
+Try these ideas for converting your tub to a shower for a more functional bathroom.

-One way to update a bathroom is to remove the existing bathtub and add a new shower.
-This is not a small job, so know your DIY abilities or call a professional contractor to help you assess the space and potential solutions.
-In the footprint where the tub stands, you will have plenty of room to build a shower, but you'll want a tile or solid surface curb to keep the water from spilling out into the bathroom.
+One way to update a bathroom is to remove the existing bathtub and add a new shower unit.
+This is not a small job, so call a professional contractor to help you assess the space and potential solutions.
+In the footprint where the tub stands, you'll likely have plenty of room to build a shower, but you'll want to add a tile or solid surface curb to keep the water from spilling out into the bathroom.

 When converting a tub to a shower, especially in a small space, consider how the shower door with factor into the layout.
 If you plan to have a shower door, make sure there is room for the door to swing open without hitting the toilet or sink.
-Shower doors aren't required.
-In fact, there are handsome partial glass panels that keep the water contained.
-These can let in cool air, however, so make sure the room is warm and consider adding a heated floor to your shower.
+Shower doors aren't required, however.
+A hanging curtain or a partial glass panel can also keep the water contained.
+Because these can let in cool air, make sure the room is warm and consider adding a heated floor to your shower.
 (Bonus: The heat will also keep the floor dry and reduce the possibility of slips.)

-One con to tearing out a tub and replacing it with a stand-alone shower is resale.
+One downside to tearing out a tub and replacing it with a stand-alone shower is resale.
 Many homeowners want a tub for bathing children, particularly if the bathroom being remodeled is a shared family space.
 If this is the case, consider updating the bathtub instead of replacing it completely.

-2. Retrofit the plumbing.
-The less invasive solution is retrofitting the existing bathroom plumbing to create a shower/tub unit.
-This allows you to keep the existing tub while adding the required plumbing for a shower.
-You'll need to open up the wall (usually from the room adjacent the bath) and be required to bring the plumbing up to code.
-You'll also need to pick a tile for the walls.
-Many small baths have a window over the tub, which is another thing to remedy.
+The less invasive solution is retrofitting the existing bathroom plumbing to create a combination shower-tub unit.
+This allows you to keep the original bathtub while adding the required plumbing for a shower.
+You'll need to open up the wall (usually from the room adjacent to the bath) and ensure that the plumbing is up to code.

 Regardless of which solution you choose, converting a tub to a shower presents opportunities to update the rest of the bathroom as well.
 Consider upgrading venting and bathroom lighting or building amenities that improve the experience, such as a bench, shelves, or a niche for soap and shampoo.